 Parents are to notify the office of a student's absence.

-When reporting the absence please use the attendance line (812) 542-5701 and provide complete information: child's name, teacher, request for picking up home practice, and the reason for the absence.
-Failure to contact the school office with information regarding the student's absence may result in an unexcused absence.
+When reporting the absence please use the attendance line (812) 542-5301 and provide complete information as to child's name, teacher, request for picking up home practice, and the reason for the absence.
+If a phone call or written note is not provided to the school the absence will remain unexcused.